-Why we need to raise student awareness about menstrual disorders
+We need to raise student awareness about menstrual disorders

-One of the reasons women suffer in silence is because of a general lack of awareness and knowledge.
+One of the reasons many people suffer in silence is because of a general lack of awareness and knowledge.
 I created and shared a survey to gather responses that helped provide a small snapshot of your average student’s knowledge of these disorders.
 Out of the 82 people who responded, only 16% considered themselves knowledgeable on menstrual disorders.

 But what are some of the most common menstrual problems and female reproductive disorders?
 Read about them below.

 This is a common condition where tissue called endometrium, which behaves like womb lining, grows on other parts of the body such as the stomach, bladder, ovaries and fallopian tubes.
 The symptoms include very painful and heavy periods, pain during sex, pelvic pain, and fertility problems.
-Despite being a common disease, it often goes untreated for an average of 7.5 years after a woman first sees a GP about it, as it is often misdiagnosed and only diagnosed via an operation in which a camera is inserted into the pelvis.
+Despite being a common disease, it often goes untreated for an average of 7.5 years after someone first sees a GP about it, as it is often misdiagnosed and only diagnosed via an operation in which a camera is inserted into the pelvis.

 Dysmenorrhea and menorrhagia